NodeRT/NodeRT/src/NodeRTLib/JsPackageFiles/README.md

 The only difference in the API is in the way that asynchronous methods and events are used.
 (See <a href="https://github.com/NodeRT/NodeRT#ConsumingNodeRT" target="_blank">https://github.com/NodeRT/NodeRT#ConsumingNodeRT</a> for more details)

+This module also contains TypeScript definition files for the API exposed by the module, as well as JavaScript intellisense support for Visual Studio tools for Node.js.

 Prequisites:
 ============
 * Visual Studio 2013, or <a href="http://www.microsoft.com/en-gb/download/details.aspx?id=40787" target="_blank">VS 2013 Express for Windows Desktop</a>.